-We thank Tomasz Jakubczyk for fruitful discussions.
-We acknowledge financial support from the National Centre of Competence in Research (NCCR) Quantum Science and Technology (QSIT), a competence center funded by the Swiss National Science Foundation (SNF), and by SNF project No. 188521.
-J.A.Z. acknowledges financial support from the Swiss Nanoscience Institute (SNI).
-A.C. acknowledges financial support from the Quantum Science and Technologies at the European Campus (QUSTEC) project of the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 847471.
+The authors thank Tomasz Jakubczyk for fruitful discussions.
+They acknowledge the financial support from the National Centre of Competence in Research (NCCR) Quantum Science and Technology (QSIT), a competence center funded by the Swiss National Science Foundation (SNF), and by SNF project No. 188521.
+J.A.Z. acknowledges the financial support from the Swiss Nanoscience Institute (SNI).
+A.C. acknowledges the financial support from the Quantum Science and Technologies at the European Campus (QUSTEC) project of the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 847471.